-What is Info On Drug Addiction and Alcohol?
+What is Addiction to Alcohol?

 However, what that “means” is probably the more important question to ask.
 Alcoholism is an enormous problem in the United States because alcohol is so readily available, it’s socially acceptable and we tolerate those under the influence, even when they break the law.